Vietnamese Currency: How to Recognize Each Note of Dong Correctly

 VND exchange rate compared to other currencies

-In Vietnam, the foreign exchange rate also changes up and down according to the market and the general fluctuations of the world situation.
+In Vietnam, the foreign exchange rate also fluctuates according to the market and the general fluctuations of the world situation.

-However, these fluctuations are always within a specific range allowed by the government.
+However, these fluctuations are always within a specific range the government allows.

-Therefore, before visiting Vietnam, tourists should learn a little about the exchange rate to ensure that they have prepared enough currency for the trip, avoiding carrying too much or shortening the estimated fund.
+Therefore, before visiting Vietnam, tourists should learn a little about the exchange rate to ensure they have prepared enough currency for the trip, only carrying a little or shortening the estimated funds.

-The current exchange rate of Vietnamese Dong to some other currencies in the world is listed:
+The current exchange rate of the Vietnamese Dong to some other currencies in the world is listed as follows:

-Choose a currency code, then enter number to convert into Vietnam Dong:
+Choose a currency code, then enter a number to convert into Vietnam Dong:

 Result below:

-The exchange rate is rounded to easy to remember, and the local people also prefer that level when counting to change foreign money into Vietnam Dong.
+The exchange rate is rounded to make it easy to remember, and the local people also prefer that level when counting to exchange foreign money into Vietnam Dong.
 Please check the correct exchange rate here.
 This rate applies to direct cash exchange at the banks and does not include exchange fees that may be available at certain banks.

 Where to change your money into Dong?